Wuemeli/Wuemeli/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Wuemeli
+- 🔭 I’m currently working on Projects
 - 📫 How to reach me:
 Discord: Wuemeli#4666
 Email: luis@wuemeli.com